devgeniem/flynn-s3-backup/README.md

 You can decide when AWS expires old backups from `GLACIER`.

+**Note:**This script will exit when the backup is ready and it counts in the Flynn's ability to spin up new process for the next backup.

 ## Usage

 ### Create and deploy the backup process as app in Flynn